MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maturity/overview.md

 ---
-title: "Center of Excellence (CoE) Command Line Interface (CLI) ALM Accelerator maturity model"
+title: "Center of Excellence (CoE) Command Line Interface (CLI) Application Lifecycle Management (ALM) Accelerator maturity model"
-description: "Apply Power Platform Maturity to decide when to ise ALM Accelerator using the Center of Excellence (CoE) and Command Line Interface (CLI)"
+description: "Apply Power Platform Maturity to decide when to use ALM Accelerator using the Center of Excellence (CoE) and Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS
 ms.author: grarchib